 Analyzes detailed monthly reports including current, year-to-date information and trends for all areas of individual and business member giving.

-Plans and attends TPR events and functions in order to cultivate and appropriately steward members.
+Plans and attends TPR and other community events and functions, sometimes after hours or on weekends, in order to cultivate and appropriately steward members.

 Performs other related duties as assigned.

-EDUCATION: Bachelor’s Degree in Marketing, Journalism, Communications, Fundraising Management or related field preferred, or equivalent experience.
+EDUCATION: Bachelor’s Degree in Marketing, Non-Profit Management, Communications, or related field preferred, or equivalent experience.
 CFRE a plus.

 EXPERIENCE: A minimum of three years of membership fundraising, pledge drive fundraising, or experience in a related field that translates into donor cultivation, relationship building, and stewardship.
-A minimum of five years’ experience in public media fundraising is preferred.
+Experience in public media fundraising is a plus.